DoNOF/DoNOF-Documentation/docs/input.rst

     = T      (Default)

-ERITYP     Typ of ERIs used in calculations
+ERITYP:    Typ of ERIs used in calculations

     = FULL   4c ERIs (Default)